Ballgamer

 relay

-Also: relay throw, relay man
+Also: relay throw

 A throw from an outfielder to an infielder (the relay man) who then throws to the target base.
 Used on deep hits where a direct throw would be too far.
 The relay man lines up between the outfielder and the base to keep the throw accurate.